UIS-IoT-Smart-Campus/framework_gateway/README.md

 # framework_gateway
-It's a python framework gateway for IoT
+It's a python framework gateway for IoT based on Flask and gRCP Frameworks.